Who can blame us? Cats are both enigmatic and hilarious, and their antics have dominated the Internet practically from its inception.

 A scared cat will keep the paws close but flat on the floor, ready to run.
 They’ll keep their eyes open and their ears alert.

 When a cat is totally relaxed, they’ll lay on their back, exposing their vulnerable stomach.
-Take that sign of Bengal cat behavior that they trust and love you.
+Take that sign of Bengal cat behavior that they trust you.

 The Eyes Have It